henriquexaud/BetterHills/README.md

-# OurHill
+# BigHills
-Web application to map and categorize great hills for skate downhill practices.
+Web application to map and categorize great hills for skate downhill practices around the globe.

 1 - Open terminal and start server:
     $ node src/server.js